ernscht/nitro-project-scss/readme.md

 * how to handle eslint error concerning `module` not defined
 * lerna compatibility of babel-loader with excludes
-* pattern blueprint
+* what to do with malfunctioning iconfont feature?
-* use husky v1 for git githooks
+* use husky v1 for githooks when ready
 * documentation

 ### prio 3 (after launch)